Campbelltown Sports Stadium

-For 1985–86, there was no top-level rugby league tenant at the Stadium.
-One NSWRL game a year was played at the stadium by Parramatta and Eastern Suburbs respectively.
-South-western Sydney was still considered neutral, but 'ripe' territory for all of the inner-Sydney based clubs.
-Ironically, it was the struggling Western Suburbs Magpies in 1987 who made the move from their inner western base of Lidcombe.
-'The Pies' had been the opponents of the Eastern Suburbs club in that solitary game at Orana Park in 1986.
-Led by astute CEO Rick Wayde, the Magpies rapidly moved to secure a more assured future for the Club, based in this rapidly expanding population centre.
-The Magpies had also been threatened with expulsion from the 1984 premiership, along similar lines as those of Newtown.
-Wests also assumed control of the bankrupt Leagues Club that sat next to the venue; rebranding it as 'Wests Leagues Campbelltown'.
-This time, Campbelltown Rugby League powerbroker John Marsden assented to the Magpies taking control of the now vast Campbelltown- Liverpool Junior League.
-The NSWRL rubber stamped that Orana Park- Campbelltown Stadium would become a 1st Grade Rugby League venue.

-Sports played at Campbelltown Stadium
+Stadium usage

 Rugby league

 In the National Rugby League, the stadium was home to the Western Suburbs Magpies club from 1987 until 1999 and was one of the home grounds for the Newtown Jets in 1983.
 The Magpies had merged with the Balmain Tigers for the 2000 season to form the Wests Tigers, and thus, since 2000, this ground is being used on an occasional basis by the Wests Tigers, with four of their twelve annual home games played there, in accordance with their stadium deals.
 The Western Suburbs Magpies junior teams and Ron Massey Cup side also play most of their home games at Campbelltown.

 The record crowd for the ground for a rugby league match has been 20,527 between the Wests Tigers and the North Queensland Cowboys on 14 August 2005.
 The record crowd for Campbelltown in its previous oval configuration was 17,286 between Western Suburbs and St George on 2 August 1991.
 The record crowd for Newtown at the stadium is 10,686 against rival Parramatta in 1983.

 List of rugby league test matches played at Campbelltown Stadium.